molarmanful/gCube/README.md

 googlecubeembed
 ==================

-Embed Google's Rubik's Cube Doodle in an HTML5 div.
+Embed a Rubik's Cube in an HTML5 div.
 All you need is to embed Javascript code into the head tag of your HTML5 file.

+Using Google Chrome Cube Lab Code.

 How to Use
 ==================